Élisabeth of France: Events of 1792

-When Elisabeth saw the crowd she reportedly said: "All those people are misled.
+When Élisabeth saw the crowd she reportedly said: "All those people are misled.
 I desire their conversion, but not their punishment."

 Élisabeth was described as calm in the assembly, where she witnessed, later on in the day, her brother's dethronement.
-She followed the family from there to the Feuillants, where she occupied the 4th room with her nephew, Tourzel and Lamballe.
-During the night, there were reportedly some women outside on the street who cried for the heads of the king, queen and Elisabeth, upon which the king took offence and asked "What have they done to them?" referencing to the threats against his spouse and sister. Élisabeth reportedly spent the night awake in prayer.
+She followed the family from there to the Feuillants, where she occupied the fourth room with her nephew, Tourzel, and Lamballe.
+During the night, there were reportedly some women outside on the street who cried for the heads of the King, Queen, and Élisabeth, upon which the King took offence and asked "What have they done to them?" referencing the threats against his spouse and sister. Élisabeth reportedly spent the night awake in prayer.
 They were joined at the Feuillants by some of their retinue, among them Pauline de Tourzel.
 The whole family was transferred to the Temple Tower three days later.
-Before leaving the Feuillants, Elisabeth said to Pauline de Tourzel: "Dear Pauline, we know your discretion and your attachment for us.
+Before leaving the Feuillants, Élisabeth said to Pauline de Tourzel: "Dear Pauline, we know your discretion and your attachment for us.
 I have a letter of the greatest importance which I wish to get rid of before leaving here.
 Help me to make it disappear."
-They tore an eight-page letter, but taking too long, Pauline swallowed the pages for her.
+They tore up an eight-page letter, but taking too long, Pauline swallowed the pages for her.

 Temple

-After the execution of the former king on 21 January 1793 and the separation of her nephew, the young "Louis XVII", from the rest of the family on 3 July, Élisabeth was left with Marie Antoinette, and Marie-Thérèse Charlotte, Madame Royale, in their apartment in the Tower.
+After the execution of the former king on 21 January 1793 and the separation of her nephew, the young 'Louis XVII', from the rest of the family on 3 July, Élisabeth was left with Marie Antoinette, and Marie-Thérèse Charlotte, Madame Royale, in their apartment in the Tower.
 The former queen was taken to the Conciergerie on 2 August 1793.
-When her sister-in-law was removed, both Elisabeth and her niece unsuccessfully requested to follow her; initially, however, they kept in contact with Marie Antoinette through the servant Hüe, who was acquainted with Mme Richard in the Conciergerie.
+When her sister-in-law was removed, both Élisabeth and her niece unsuccessfully requested to follow her; initially, however, they kept in contact with Marie Antoinette through the servant Hüe, who was acquainted with Mme Richard in the Conciergerie.

 Marie Antoinette was executed on 16 October.
-Her last letter, written in the early hours of the day of her execution, was addressed to Élisabeth, but never reached her.
+Her last letter, written in the early hours of the day of her execution, was addressed to Élisabeth but never reached her.
 During the trial against Marie Antoinette, accusations of molestation of her son were brought against her, accusations which her son seemed to confirm when he was questioned, and which were directed also against Élisabeth, and Marie Antoinette alluded to them in her letter, in which she asked Élisabeth to forgive her son: "I must speak to you of something very painful to my heart.
 I know how much this child must have hurt you.
 Forgive him, my dear sister.
 Think of his age and of how easy it is to make a child say what one wants and what he does not even understand."